 Ready-to-Drink (RTD) Packaging

 Shift: Consumers are looking more and more for lactose-free, milk-based ready-to-drink foods such as protein drinks, smoothies, and lactose-free coffee with more hectic lifestyles.
-The trend is fueled by American, Japanese, and Korean urban city health-conscious, convenience-focused, and higher health awareness.
+The trend is fueled by the health-consciousness of Americans, Japanese, and Koreans in urban cities, who prioritize convenience and higher health awareness.
 RTD foods are advantageous being healthy and time-saving at the expense of upcoming dietary requirements.

 Strategic Response: Nestlé flooded the market with the launch of Lactose-Free Nesquik Protein RTD Shakes in the USA and Europe and with a 6% boost in the RTD protein market.
-Meiji Holdings in Japan rolled out lactose-free collagen and vitamin-fortified yogurt drinks and placed them in office workers' vending machines to get a 5% city-level increase in sales.
+Meiji Holdings in Japan introduced lactose-free collagen and vitamin-fortified yogurt drinks, placing them in office workers' vending machines, to achieve a 5% city-level increase in sales.

 Danone North America launched its Silk Ultra line of lactose-free sport performance protein beverages for athletes and fitness trainers, propelling 8% sales growth.
-Ready-to-drink offerings are also becoming popular online as well as through distribution channels in gym stores.
+Ready-to-drink offerings are also gaining popularity online, as well as through distribution channels in gyms.

 Increasing Lactose-Free Demand Among the Young and Aged

-Shift: Pediatric and geriatric nutrition segments are increasing on lactose-free milk, driven by digestive health and consumer preference for easily digestible, nutrient-rich milk foods.
+Shift: The pediatric and geriatric nutrition segments are increasing their use of lactose-free milk, driven by digestive health concerns and consumer preference for easily digestible, nutrient-rich milk alternatives.
 Parents require lactose-free milk and calcium-fortified, DHA-enriched, prebiotic yogurt for children, and caregivers of the elderly require ease-of-digestion foods for immune function and bone health.
 The trend is strong in North America, East Asia, and Scandinavia, where wellness parenting and aging populations are driving purchase.".

 Strategic Response: Nestlé launched Lactose-Free Nido Powdered Milk in Latin America, calcium and DHA fortified, for lactose intolerant children.
-Its launch contributed to Nestlé's 7% market share among child lactose-free category.
-Morinaga Milk launched lactose-free probiotic yogurts among mature consumers, collagen and calcium fortified, in Japan.
+Its launch contributed to Nestlé's 7% market share in the child lactose-free category.
+Morinaga Milk launched lactose-free, probiotic yogurts for mature consumers, fortified with collagen and calcium, in Japan.
 Sales went up by 10% among mature customers.
-Sweden's Valio launched Junior Lacto-Free Milks with added prebiotic fiber and vitamins that were successful in children's nutrition stores and gained sales among health-conscious parents.
+Sweden's Valio launched Junior Lacto-Free Milks, which featured added prebiotic fiber and vitamins, and successfully targeted children's nutrition stores, ultimately gaining sales among health-conscious parents.

-USA market for all of such milk products such as lactose-free milk is increasing because human beings are turning lactose intolerant and require consuming food which can be digested by them.
+The USA market for all such milk products, such as lactose-free milk, is increasing because human beings are becoming lactose intolerant and require consuming food that can be digested by them.
 Over 36% of US population has been discovered to be suffering from any type of lactose malabsorption and hence need lactose-free butter, cheese, yogurt, and milk.

 Large USA food companies are rapidly introducing lactose-free milk products to the market with the same digestive health benefit and no compromise in taste and nutrients.
 Companies even taste lactose-free milk products to try them using enzyme-based lactose removal technology to ensure lactose-free milk products aren't more disgusting than regular milk.